-During our 25 hour layover in Iceland, we managed a visit to the Blue Lagoon.
+During our 25 hour layover in Iceland, my companion and I managed a visit to the Blue Lagoon.
 I booked the Comfort ticket online ahead of time.
-It was an obvious choice for me, as it included a free drink, towel, and algae mask, for a little bit more than the Standard ticket.
-If I had been going with my significant other, I probably would have splurged a little more and gone with the Premium or Luxury options, which include extra luxuries like sparkling wine and entrance to the lounge.
+It was an obvious choice for me, including a free drink, towel, and algae mask, costing just a bit more than the Standard ticket.
+If I had been going with my significant other, I might have splurged and gotten either the Premium or Luxury options; both include extra luxuries like sparkling wine and entrance to the lounge.

-There are so many videos you can watch on their website so you can know exactly what to expect from arriving in the parking lot, through the change room, and all the way into the pool.
-I read online that your hair can get pretty damaged in the mineral water, so I piled on the conditioner they had in change rooms.
-My hair felt fantastic afterwards!
-I wanted to purchase their shampoo and conditioner for myself because my hair felt so great.
+There are many videos you can watch on the Blue Lagoon’s website to inform visitors on what to expect: from arriving in the parking lot, going through the change-room, and splashing into the pool.
+I read around the blogsphere that the mineral water can damage your hair, so I piled on the conditioner before I got in the water.
+My hair felt so fantastic afterward that I wanted to purchase their shampoo and conditioner for myself!

-After getting in, I enjoyed a glass of prosecco in the warm water.
-There are so many spots throughout the lagoon to find a relatively private place to relax.
-Currently, they are working on a large expansion so there will be even more room in the near future!
+After getting in the soothing hot pool, I enjoyed a glass of prosecco.
+There are many spots throughout the Lagoon to find a relatively quiet place to relax.
+Currently, the Blue Lagoon is working on a large expansion meaning that there will be even more space in the future!

-After my included beverage, I used both of the two mud masks, the silica that everyone gets, and the algae I upgraded to.
+After my included beverage, I used both of the two mud masks: the silica (everyone gets this one!), and the algae included in the Comfort package.
 My skin never felt better.
-You have to get the masks from a booth, just like the drinks.
-But the best part is you never have to leave the water!
+Both the drinks and the masks are available in booths inside the Lagoon, so the best part is you never have to leave the water!

-I was too scared to bring my camera in the pool, but I was brave enough to bring my phone.
-I’m glad I was able to capture the experience.
-I didn’t buy the skincare at the Blue Lagoon, but I got the pack duty free at Keflavik airport!
-I did save quite a bit of money purchasing the products this way.
+I didn’t want to bring my camera in the pool, but I was brave enough to bring my phone; I’m glad I was able to capture the experience.
+While I didn’t buy the skincare at the Blue Lagoon, I picked up a pack duty-free at Keflavik airport.
+This saved me quite a bit of money.
 A full review on the products will be on the blog soon.

-While the Blue Lagoon was expensive (like everything in Iceland), I felt the experience was worth it.
+Even though visiting the pools was expensive (much like everything in Iceland), I felt the experience was worthwhile.
 Have you ever been to the Blue Lagoon?
 What did you think?